spel-uchile/suchai-docker/README.md

 This Dockerfile is used to create a container to build and program the [SUCHAI Flight Software](https://github.com/spel-uchile/SUCHAI-Flight-Software) using the AVR32 toolchain.

-It uses the oficial Ubuntu 16.04 image and install the required dependencies to build the software.
-It also install the AVR32 toolchain and utilities.
+It uses the oficial Ubuntu 16.04 image and installs the required dependencies to build the software.
+It also installs the AVR32 toolchain and utilities.

 ## Usage